 Unless otherwise specified by permit condition, the permittee must make every effort to maintain 100 percent of the records required by the permit.
 If information is not obtained or recorded for legitimate reasons (e.g., the monitor or data acquisition system malfunctions due to a power outage), the missing record(s) will not be considered a permit deviation provided the amount of data lost does not exceed 10% of the averaging periods in a reporting period or 10% of the total operating hours in a reporting period, if no averaging time is specified.
 Upon discovering that a required record is missing, the permittee must document the reason for the missing record.
 In addition, any missing record that can be recovered from other available information will not be considered a missing record.
 [340-214-0114, OAR 340-214-0110, and 340-218-0050(3)(b)]

-Recordkeeping requirements must commence on the date of permit issuance unless otherwise specified in the permit or an applicable requirement.
+The permittee must comply with the recordkeeping requirements on the date of permit issuance unless otherwise specified in the permit or an applicable requirement.
 [OAR 340-218-0050(3)(b)(C)]

 Unless otherwise specified, the permittee must retain records of all required monitoring data and support information for a period of at least five (5) years from the date of the monitoring sample, measurement, report, or application.
 Support information includes all calibration and maintenance records and all original strip-chart recordings (or other original data) for continuous monitoring instrumentation, and copies of all reports required by the permit.
 All existing records required by the previous Air Contaminant Discharge Permit or Oregon Title V Operating Permit must also be retained for five (5) years from the date of the monitoring sample, measurement, report, or application.
 [OAR 340-218-0050(b)(B)]